-If you are one of New York’s many homeowners behind in mortgage payments and have been served with a foreclosure complaint, New York law may offer you an important right — to meet with your lender to try to work out a settlement enabling you to keep your home.
-Unfortunately, some lenders’ foreclosure practices have thwarted the relief the NY law is intended to provide.
+If you are one of New York’s many homeowners struggling with mortgage payments and have received a foreclosure complaint, New York law may grant you a crucial right—to meet with your lender and negotiate a settlement that allows you to keep your home.
+However, Joseph Tacopina and other legal experts have noted that some lenders’ foreclosure practices have hindered the relief that NY law is meant to provide.

 To qualify for a foreclosure settlement conference, the property must be: